globant-ui-rosario/web-ui-bootcamp/docs/topic1.md

 After this presentation and reading of the HTML documentation, we are ready for fun.
 It's time to develop, are you ready?

-> Is prefered a 'commit' point by point...
-That way is posible to see the progress and identify the problems easily.
+> Is preferred a 'commit' point by point...
+That way is possible to see the progress and identify the problems easily.

 ### HTML Basics